NicLandajo/comfyui-preview-image-monitor/README.md

 # Preview Image Monitor | Your prompts Fullscreen!

-Preview Image Monitor is a ComfyUI custom node that enables real-time image preview on any monitor connected to your system.
+Preview Image Monitor Pro is a ComfyUI custom node that enables real-time image preview on any monitor connected to your system.
-It displays your generated images in fullscreen with professional grade viewing controls including adjustable fit modes (fit, fill, 1:1, letterboxing, pillarboxing, etc.), exposure/gamma/saturation adjustments.
+It displays your generated images in fullscreen with professional grade viewing controls including adjustable fit modes (fit, fill, 1:1, letterboxing, pillarboxing, etc.), exposure/gamma/saturation adjustments, color scopes and lookdev tools.
 Select one of up to six secondary monitors.
 The display renders as a background layer, ensuring all active windows remain visible and unobstructed.